vmware-archive/pivot_pws_tutorial_rails/README.md

       - rails-postgres
 ```

+Also see [the Cloud Foundry docs page on migrations][cf-migrate-db].

 ## Sponsorship

 Any Labs project is eligible for its PWS costs to be covered by a sponsorship during its engagement.
 Once the project is handed off, the sponsorship will end and the client will be responsible for paying each PWS bill.